MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

     ![Distinct count of dashboards, reports, datasets](media/service-admin-portal/powerbi-admin-usage-metrics-number-tiles.png)

 * Most consumed dashboard by number of users who can access it.
-For example, if you have a dashboard that you shared with 3 users, and you also added it to a content pack that two different users connected to, its count would be 6 (1 + 3 + 2).
+For example, if you have a dashboard that you shared with three users, and you also added it to a content pack that two different users connected to, its count would be 6 (1 + 3 + 2).

     ![Most consumed dashboards](media/service-admin-portal/powerbi-admin-usage-metrics-top-dashboards.png)

 * The most popular content users connected to.
-This would be anything the users could reach through the Get Data process, so SaaS content packs, Organizational content packs, files or databases.
+This would be anything the users could reach through the Get Data process, so SaaS content packs, Organizational content packs, files, or databases.

     ![Most consumed packages](media/service-admin-portal/powerbi-admin-usage-metrics-top-connections.png)